mhs/t2-api/README.md

 3. After Google OAuth completes, the user is directed (or redirected) to their default T2 application.
 The application is passed a query string parameter named *authentication_token* that contains an authentication token to use when talking to the API.
+4. Each application grabs that token from the URL, rewriting the URL in the process so that links can be shared, and stores the token in local storage.
-4. Each application grabs that token and shoves it into an HTTP header named 'Authorization' with each call it makes.
+5. The app then puts the token into an HTTP header named 'Authorization' with each call it makes.
 Optionally the client app can also authenticate it's API calls by passing it as a query param named *authentication_token*.
-5. Each application also draws an iframe and fills it with http://t2api.herokuapp.com/navbar.
-This will draw out the set of icons for the left hand side navigation common to all T2 applications.
+6. The API side uses that token to understand who the current User is for the application.

 In cases where a T2 application is called directly (e.g. navigating to http://t2-utilization.herokuapp.com directly in your browser), the app will be unable to use the API layer until it authenticates.
 In this case, the app should redirect the user to the /sign_in route for this app and include a *return_url* query string parameter.
 After authentication is completed, the API layer will redirect the user to that URL and included the token parameter mentioned above.

+Once authenticated, each application is responsible for drawing a navigation bar at the top of the page that makes it easy for users to move from one T2 application to another.
+To do this, the app makes an API call to get the set of available T2 applications and associated meta-data, including the fully authenticated version of the URL that should be invoked to move to that application.
+The result is rendered in the top navigation bar along with other elements that the app uses for in-app navigation.
+A common example of the latter is an office picker that is used to customize the view of an app for a particular office.

 # Contributing